gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 All references to “IETF Trust” in any IETF document, including RFCs, BCPs, Internet-Drafts, and other IETF publications, shall be read and interpreted as referring to the IETF Intellectual Property Management Corporation (IETF IPMC) as the successor entity.
 The IETF IPMC has assumed all rights, responsibilities, and obligations previously held by or attributed to the IETF Trust in such documents.

-# Websites and URLs
+## Websites and URLs

+### IETF IPR

-The IETF publishes information on intellectual property rights (IPR) at [IETF IPR](https://ietf.org/ipr) (https://ietf.org/ipr) and more general information at [ietf IPR process](https://ietf.org/process/ipr) (https://ietf.org/process/ipr) which deal with IETF IPR in general and includes patents.
-Neither the IETF Trust, nor the IETF IPMC have any involvement with patents and all patent issues continue to be exclusively through the IETF at the mentioned web pages.
+The IETF publishes information on intellectual property rights (IPR) at [IETF IPR](https://ietf.org/ipr) and more general information at [ietf IPR process](https://ietf.org/process/ipr) dealing with IETF IPR topiucs in general and including patents.

+The IETF Trust and the IETF IPMC do not handle patents and all IETF related patent considerations continue to be handled direcetly through the IETF at the cited web pages.

+### IETF Trust

 The IETF Trust, historically has published information related to licensing, assets, finances and notices of actions and changes on it's web site [https://trustee.ietf.org](https://trustees.ietf.org).
 This web site shall be maintained in perpetuity as URLs to it appear in published documents and the Trust Legal Provisions (TLP) version 1.0-5.0 that were active at the time of an I-D submission and the date of a RFC publication will continue to apply to those works even after subsequent transfer of those IPR assets to the IETF IPMC.
-This will ensure that the existing URLs in the copyright boilerplate and other sections of I-Ds and RFCs continue to work correctly for users of those documents.
+The existing URLs in the required copyright boilerplate and other sections of I-Ds and RFCs will continue to work correctly for users of those documents.

+### IETF IPMC

 The IETF IPMC, has established [https://www.ietf-ipm.org](https://www.ietf-ipm.org) as its official corporate website which it will use to publish governance and operational information including bylaws and financial statements, along with the updated Technical Legal Provisions (TLP 6.0) which provide licensing terms for I-Ds and RFCs whose copyrights are held by the IETF IPMC.